PLANNING & PREPARATION OF JURY ARGUMENT

-When I say that you know your audience, I mean that you know as much about each juror as you've been able to learn or surmise from the information you’ve accumulated.
-Certainly there are variables in each juror’s life that will remain hidden to you, e.g., a spouse dying of terminal illness, a painful tooth or hemorrhoid, a pending contentious divorce, a mountain of pending work that has to be tackled after the trial, a wayward child, a passionate love that beckons, a pending marriage, a long awaited cruise, and other worries and joys ad infinitum.
+When 1 say that you know your audience, I mean that you know as much about each juror as you have been able to learn or surmise from the information you’ve accumulated.
+Certainly there are variables in each juror’s life that will remain hidden to you, e.g., a spouse dying of terminal illness, a painful hemorrhoid, a pending contentious divorce, a mountain of pending work that has to be tackled after the trial, a wayward child, a passionate love that beckons, a pending marriage, a long awaited cruise, and other worries and joys ad infinitum.
 A myriad of unknown distractions will influence each juror's reaction to you and compete with your argument for the juror's attention.
-They say "A tree falls the way it leans."
-At this point in the case you should have done everything you can to fill the box with jurors who are leaning your way.
+They say a tree falls the way it leans.
+Hopefully, at this point in the case you have done everything you can to fill the box with jurors who are leaning your way.

 Jurors are judges without robes who owe you nothing you do not earn.
 Jurors are not a disinterested audience.
 They are not players on the field, as the lawyers and witnesses are.
 They are silent judges who sit and score the contest.
 They sit ringside, but they don't judge by rounds.
 There are no scorecards, just a verdict form signed by only one of their number.
 Jurors are not trained in the rules of the contest; rarely will a legally trained person survive the peremptory challenge phase of voir dire.
 Most of the jurors have not experienced a trial as an accused or complainant.
 Yet, they are an audience has all the power.
 Jurors are not critics; jurors are show-stoppers.
 Their word is truly the law.
 So, look beyond your nose.
 You must adjust your words to the jurors' thinking.
 Don't expect them to adjust their thinking to your message.
 They owe you nothing, other than a good faith effort to reach a decision.
 You owe them your all.
 You can't afford to fence these people out.
-They will not mistake a lack of preparation for sincerity.
 If you engage in misconduct, e.g., misstate evidence, you will be punished by the jury.
 You are seeking a positive response from them to all that you say in argument.
 You must be capable of reinforcing and, perhaps, altering the dispositional leanings of your jurors.
 The nature of the trial process motivates the jury to react to the arguments of counsel.
 The only question is: How will they react?
-The answer to this question will depend on the stuff of which the jurors are made, the nature and quality of the evidence, and your personal power of persuasion.
+The answer to this question will depend on the stuff the jurors are made of, the nature and quality of the evidence, and your personal power of persuasion.

 Don't let self-consciousness get in the way of communication.
 Self-criticism can stand between us and the message we want to deliver.
 We can't let self-consciousness interfere with the connection that we have to make with our jury.
 So, you think you have the charisma of a forklift.
 So, you think you've bitten off more than you can chew.
 Once you stand up to argue, chuck the self-doubt.
 Persuasive communication occurs only if you forget about yourself and start caring about the needs of the jurors.
 After all, what is the worst that can happen to you in jury argument.
-Chances are that your tongue ill not cleave to the roof of your mouth.
+Chances are that your tongue will not cleave to the roof of your mouth.
 Prior preparation is not guaranteed to eliminate the natural butterflies that we all feel when speaking to a group, but preparation will allow you to organize your butterflies so they fly in formation.
 If you have prepared in the way we have suggested, you can transform those nervous feelings of anxiety into persuasive energy.

 butter and syrup.
 The answer lies in your communicative skill.
 Your message and your delivery must subtly draw these decision-makers into your argument, but you also have to get into their world.
 This happens when you put self-doubt aside and concentrate on communicating with each individual juror.
 You want your argument to be a conversation, of necessity one-sided, where the jurors are silent participants.
 Think about the questions the jurors would ask you if they could talk back during your argument.
 Respond to those questions, and they will come to you.
 In the process, you will take one giant leap toward engaging and influencing the thought processes of this all-powerful group.